iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

-To increase how much of your photo is in focus you’ll need to use a smaller aperture (big F/stop number i.e. F/16) and to make less in focus use a wider aperture (small F/stop number i.e. F/2).
+To increase how much of your photo is in focus you’ll need to use a smaller aperture i.e. F/16 and to make less in focus use a wider aperture i.e. F/2.

 You can use DoF to isolate subjects in a scene, for example, a lone tree in a forest, or a single person standing in a group.
 Or you can use it to give a greater sense of detail and sharpness from the front of the image to the background as seen often in landscape photography.

-But if you can’t move your camera closer then bring your subject nearer to the camera instead.
+If you can’t move your camera closer, then bring your subject nearer to the camera instead.